A Gift from Above

 - Lit. whose

 - Lit. where also the beast and the false prophet (are)

 The World to Come

-5 Then the One seated on the throne said, “See, I am making all things new!”
+5 Then the One seated upon the throne said, “See, I am making all things new!”
 And he said, “Write!
 For these words are trustworthy and true.”
 6 Then he said to me, “All has come to pass!1 I am the Alpha and the Omega, the beginning and the end.
-To him who thirsts I will grant him to drink from the spring2 of the water of life without cost.
-7 He who overcomes will inherit these things, and I will be God to him, and he a son to me.
+To him who thirsts I will grant that he may drink from the spring2 of the water of life without cost.
+7 He who overcomes will inherit these things; and I will be God to him, and he a son to me.
 8 But as for the cowardly and unbelieving and loathsome and murderers and fornicators and sorcerers and idolaters and all liars—their portion will be in the lake that burns with fire and sulfur, which is the second death.”

-22 But I saw no sanctuary in her, for the Lord God, the mighty Ruler over all, is her sanctuary, and the Lamb as well.
-23 And the city has no need for the sun or the moon to illumine her, for the glory of God illumined her, and her lamp was the Lamb.
+22 But I saw no sanctuary in her, for the Lord God, the mighty ruler over all, is her sanctuary, and the Lamb as well.
+23 And the city has no need of the sun or the moon to shine on her, for the glory of God illumines4 her, and her lamp is the Lamb.
 24 And the nations will walk by her light, and the kings of the earth will bring their glory into her.
-25 And during the day, her gates will never be shut, for in that place night will be no more; 26 and they will bring the glory and the honor of the nations into her.
-27 Nothing unclean will ever enter her, nor will anyone who practices abomination or falsehood4—only those whose names are written5 in the Lamb’s Scroll of Life.
+25 And during the day her gates will never be shut, for in that place night will be no more; 26 and they will bring the glory and the honor of the nations into her.
+27 Nothing unclean will ever enter her, nor will anyone who practices abomination or falsehood5—only those whose names are written6 in the Lamb’s Scroll of Life.

 - Lit.
 They have taken place